 Tito Ovia is passionate about Nigeria’s healthcare sector.
 Technology just happens to be a tool that is enabling her and her team at Helium Health address a very key aspect of the sector: collecting and organising data.
 In this edition of MLIT, Ovia discusses the challenges of her role at Helium Health, founder relationships as well as how the pandemic has impacted the business.

 Nigeria’s healthcare industry is not “sexy”, in Tito Ovia’s words.
-There’s very little about its current state or future prospects that inspire faith.
-Be it in the availability of funding, facilities, staff, equipment, supplies, or in its processes, there is a perpetual shortage and disarray as a whole that means a large percentage of Nigeria’s 200 million are at its mercy as it were.
+There’s very little about its present state or future that inspire faith.
+Be it in the availability of funding, facilities, staff, equipment, supplies, or in its processes, there is a perpetual shortage and disarray that means a large percentage of Nigeria’s 200 million are at its mercy.

-Ovia has always thought, though, that there was some small contribution she could make towards improving some aspect of the sector.
-Helium Health just happens to be a very significant path through which she is making this happen.
+As a young girl, Ovia had always thought, however, that there was some small contribution she could make towards improving some aspect of the sector.
+Helium Health happens to be a very significant path through which she is making this happen.

 “For me, it’s always been healthcare first and improving healthcare in Nigeria and West Africa,” a spirited Ovia tells me on our call.

-Born in the US and going on to study in the UK, Ovia’s earliest understanding of how starkly below standards the healthcare system in the country was, was being able to compare it with what she had seen living and studying abroad.
+Born in the US and going on to study in the UK, Ovia’s earliest understanding of how starkly below standards the healthcare system in the country was, was being opportune to compare it with what she had seen and experienced living and studying abroad.

 Co-founded alongside Adegoke Olubusi and Dimeji Sofowora in 2016, the technology-enabled company provides medical institutions with EMR (electronic management records) solutions that enable them digitize their records and streamline their processes.
 More recently, medical institutions, buoyed by clear and proper records, can access loans for their facilities through the platform, an addition it made after raising US$10 million in a Series A funding round in May.